kelvinch9/Cat-Game/README.md

 You may click on any of these options. \
 The Play button starts the game (see below). \
 The Guide button explains the rules of the game. \
-The Credits buttons shows the authors of the game.
+The Credit buttons shows the authors of the game.

 **After Clicking Play Button:**
 <p align="center">